zeichen/ant-design/docs/react/getting-started.en-US.md

 title: Getting Started
 ---

-Ant Design React is dedicated to providing a **good development experience** for programmers.
+Vsi Design React is dedicated to providing a **good development experience** for programmers.

 ---

-Before delving into Ant Design React, a good knowledge of [React](http://facebook.github.io/react/) and [JavaScript ES2015](http://babeljs.io/docs/learn-es2015/) is needed.
+Before delving into Vsi Design React, a good knowledge of [React](http://facebook.github.io/react/) and [JavaScript ES2015](http://babeljs.io/docs/learn-es2015/) is needed.

 ## First Example